-Just imagine how your employees would feel in this situation – knowing that their place of employment is viewed negatively by their customers.
+Now, imagine how your employees would feel in this situation – knowing that their place of work is viewed negatively by their customers.
 How excited would they be to come to work every day?
 And, when they do, what would their interactions with customers look like?

 Businesses need their staff to be positive and enthusiastic when dealing with customers.
 Because delivering exceptional customer experiences consistently is crucial to driving sales.

 If you have unhappy employees, there’re not going to be at their best when it comes to engaging with customers.
-This will lead to poor customer experience, more poor online reviews and an even lower average star rating.
+And, this will lead to a poor customer experience, more poor online reviews and an even lower average star rating.

 3. Hurts Employee Recruitment

-Every business wants the best candidates when hiring new employees.
+Getting the best applicants for open positions is a priority for any business.
 In today’s competitive job market, experienced candidates are choosier regarding the businesses they want to work for.
-And a quick online search can eliminate your business from consideration if you are not careful.
+And, a quick online search by these job hunters can eliminate your business from consideration if you are not careful.